 After a long time of trial and error in finding a blog post system that works and feels intuitive to use, I’m glad to present my solution.

-Keeping all the graphics, screenshots and copy that go with the post in one place has been life-changing.
+Keeping all the graphics, screenshots, and written copy that go with the post in one place has been life-changing.

 It makes it very easy to keep track of posts and update them.
 There was a time when I kept ALL pin images for ALL posts in one folder, featured images in another… Updating the exact image I needed was way too complicated (mostly because I couldn’t find it).

-My system for organizing my two lead magnets and the files for my quiz is the same as for the blog posts.
+My system for organizing my two lead magnets and the files for my quiz are the same as for the blog posts.

-Every single file from draft copy, graphics, and the final file is under the main folder.
+Every single file from draft copy, graphics, and the final file is within the main folder.

 In the archive folder are all the opt-ins that are no longer available on the website.